Welcome to Class Action Litigation Information

 To read Class Action News updated daily visit Class Action Related Headlines.
 Our Class Action News Search also contains links to recent Class Action Cases in the News.
 Our Class Action Litigation Library offers articles on Consumer law, Class Action, Tours, Travel Agents, and additional offsite legal articles.
 Read our recently posted CONSUMER LAW 2008 Update written by Judge Dickerson discussing consumer protection statutes most frequently used in New York State courts.
 This paper is prepared annually for New York State Civil Court Judges and the Town & Village Resource Center.
 This paper updates the information in earlier versions (2000, 2001, 2003, 2005, 2006 and 2007) also found in our Class Action Litigation Library.

-Other new articles in our library include Burdens of Jurisdictional Proof written by Professor Lonny Hoffman, George Butler Research Professor of Law at the University of Houston Law Center, discussing who bears the burden of jurisdictional proof under the Class Action Fairness Act.
+Other articles in our library include Burdens of Jurisdictional Proof written by Professor Lonny Hoffman, George Butler Research Professor of Law at the University of Houston Law Center, discussing who bears the burden of jurisdictional proof under the Class Action Fairness Act.
 Avoiding Investment Fraud: Don't Get Taken and Avoid E-mail Scams: Don't Get Taken both written by Timothy E. Eble...

 "It is a fact that any investments involve a certain degree of risk.
 So how does an invididual avoid being taken in by a fraudulent investment adviser?..."